 Get Your Screenings

 As far as modern technology goes, getting your cancer screenings as soon as it’s appropriate will do a lot toward preventing the consequences of this terrible disease.
 Even though your children don’t necessarily have to worry about cancer until they’re older most likely, as the adults, you should be screening yourself as soon as it is statistically viable.
-For men, skin cancer and prostate cancer are the ones to watch out for.
+For men, skin cancer and prostate cancer are the ones to watch out for when it comes to getting a cancer DNA test, or any other sort of screening.
 And for women, it is breast cancer that affects the most people.